-Impact Parent Education (IPE): a Resource for Parents
+Impact Parent Education

 "I really liked that this course got me thinking about how my personal feelings really do affect my children and their perspective of their father.
 I now know that I need to present myself in a pleasant manner and let the children know that we are all still a family and that both myself and their father are still going to parent together and make decisions together regarding their well-being."